English Schools Foundation: Controversies

 The ESF was involved in the controversial 2015 Hong Kong heavy metal in drinking water incidents.

 Amid the scandal in September 2015, ESF tested the water in its schools, collecting over 300 samples.
-Four of the ESF schools were found to have a high amount of lead in their water supplies.
+Four ESF schools were found to have a high amount of lead in their water supplies.
 The news was announced through the ESF newsletter.
-It stated that one sample found in each of King George V School (Hong Kong), Sha Tin College, South Island School and West Island School was found to have a higher amount of lead than the government's guidelines, and that all the other schools had water that passed the inspection.
+It stated that one sample found in each of King George V School, Sha Tin College, South Island School and West Island School was found to have a higher amount of lead than the government's guidelines, and that all the other schools had water that passed the inspection.

 The newsletter did not specify where the source of the water containing high lead were in those schools.
 The individual schools have halted the use of those water sources pending an investigation.